ReliefApplications/ems-backend/README.md

 *   [Setup](https://gitlab.com/who-ems/ui-doc#how-to-setup)
 *   [Deployment](https://gitlab.com/who-ems/ui-doc#how-to-deploy)

+# Utilities

+Docker-compose executes nodemon command, which provides an inspector tool.

+9229 port is allocated to back-end inspection.
+You can use inspector with browser tools.

+For Chrome, go to **chrome://inspect)** and click on *inspect* below the remote target.

 # RabbitMQ

 If management platform is not reachable at 15672, you can use this command ( while containers are running ):